uc-r/Intro-R/docs/Case Study/01-case-study-solutions.md

 -----

+## Exercise 10

-**Question 5**: The code below filters `my_transaction_data` to include only peanut better, jelly, and jam transactions.
+The code below filters `my_transaction_data` to include only peanut better, jelly, and jam transactions.
 Then it creates a new variable named `package_size` equal to product size in ounces.
 Create a bar graph with `pb_and_j_data` to visualize the distribution of the retailer’s PB\&J transactions by product size.
 Which two product sizes are the most popular?

 ``` r
 pb_and_j_data <- my_transaction_data %>%